vega/vega-lite/site/docs/encoding/axis.md

 #### Example: Using Axis `minExtent` to Align Multi-View Plots

-By default, Vega-Lite automatically sets the axis extent (the pixels that axis ticks and labels should use).
-However, to align axis between multiple plots in multi-view displays, you can set `minExtent` (and optionally `maxExtent`) to make the extent consistent across plots.
+By default, Vega-Lite automatically sets the axis extent (the space axis ticks and labels use).
+However, to align axes between multiple plots in multi-view displays, you can manually set `minExtent` (and optionally `maxExtent`) to make the extent consistent across plots.

 <div class="vl-example" data-name="nested_concat_align"></div>